 Ensuring your house is in good condition is crucial not only for attracting tenants but also for complying with New Jersey's habitability laws.

-Make necessary repairs, ensure all appliances work, and consider cosmetic upgrades to make the property more appealing.
+Make necessary repairs, ensure all appliances work, and consider additional renovations to make the property more appealing.
 A well-maintained property fetches a better rental price and attracts a wider pool of tenants.

 3. Understand Legal Requirements